 Funding for secondary schools & sixth form colleges

-We support high-achieving state-funded secondary schools and sixth form colleges to improve the teaching of science, computer science, design & technology, art, languages and performing arts at GCSE and A-Level.
+We support high-achieving state-funded secondary schools and sixth form colleges to improve the teaching of science, computer science, design & technology, art, languages, music and performing arts at GCSE and A-Level.
 Grants are generally awarded towards new builds, refurbishment and technical equipment.

 This information does not apply to special schools, which should apply under our funding for special needs schools and colleges.